djmcgill/domingler/README.md

 - scan names:
     - all existing IDs
     - also mercs
-- remapping
 - modpack creation
 - proper way to give inputs etc

-### Known bugs:
-- enchantment numbers not mapped
+- check limits
-- summoning spells don't remap!!
+- far summon spells
+- there's a bunch of FIXMEs